Texas Democrat spends night in Legislature protesting police shadowing in redistricting battle

-AUSTIN, Texas — (AP) — A Democratic Texas lawmaker opted to spend the night in the state House chamber and remain there Tuesday rather than allow a law enforcement officer to shadow her while Republicans try to prevent further delays to redrawing U.S. House maps.
+AUSTIN, Texas — (AP) — A Texas Democrat opted to stay in the state House chamber overnight and into Tuesday rather than allow a law enforcement officer to shadow her while Republicans try to prevent further delays to redrawing congressional maps that President Donald Trump wants.

+The Republican-controlled Texas House scheduled a vote for Wednesday on the new maps while California Democrats are retaliating by advancing their own new U.S. House boundaries ahead of the 2026 midterm elections.

+In Texas, Democrats staged a two-week walkout to prevent a vote on the new maps, and the Republican House speaker said those who returned Monday would have around-the-clock surveillance by state Department of Public Safety officers to ensure they would return to the Capitol.
+Democrats had to sign what they called “permission slips” agreeing to the surveillance to leave the floor.

 A message seeking comment was sent Tuesday to the Department of Public Safety.

-The Democrats' return to Texas puts the Republican-run Legislature in position to satisfy Trump's demands, possibly later this week, as California Democrats advance new congressional boundaries in retaliation.

-Lawmakers had officers posted outside their Capitol offices, and suburban Dallas Rep. Mihaela Plesa said one tailed her on her Monday evening drive back to her apartment in Austin after spending much of the day on a couch in her office.
+Lawmakers had officers posted outside Democrats' Capitol offices, and suburban Dallas Rep. Mihaela Plesa said one followed her on her Monday evening drive back to her apartment in Austin after spending much of the day on a couch in her office.
 She said he went with her for a staff lunch and even down the hallway with her for restroom breaks.

 “We were kind of laughing about it, to be honest, but this is really serious stuff," Plesa said in a telephone interview.
 "This is a waste of taxpayer dollars and really performative theater.”

-Collier, who represents a minority-majority district, said she would not “sign away my dignity" and allow Republicans to “control my movements and monitor me.”
+Collier, who represents a minority-majority district in the Fort Worth area, said she would not “sign away my dignity" and allow Republicans to “control my movements and monitor me.”

 “I know these maps will harm my constituents,” she said in a statement.
 "I won’t just go along quietly with their intimidation or their discrimination.”

-The tit-for-tat puts the nation's two most populous states at the center of an expanding fight over control of Congress ahead of the 2026 midterm elections.
+The nation's two most populous states are at the center of an expanding fight ahead over control of Congress of the midterm elections.
 The battle has rallied Democrats nationally following infighting and frustrations among the party's voters since Republicans took total control of the federal government in January.

 Dozens of Texas Democratic lawmakers left for Illinois and elsewhere on Aug.
 3, denying their Republican colleagues the attendance necessary to vote on redrawn maps intended to send five more Texas Republicans to Washington.
 Republicans now hold 25 of Texas’ 38 U.S. House seats.

 They declared victory Friday, pointing to California's proposal intended to increase Democrats' U.S. House advantage by five seats.
-Many absent Democrats left Chicago early Monday and landed hours later at a private airfield in Austin, where several boarded a charter bus to the Capitol.
-Cheering supporters greeted them inside.
+Many absent Democrats returned Monday to cheering supporters.

-Republican House Speaker Dustin Burrows did not mention redistricting on the floor but promised swift action on the Legislature’s agenda.
+Republican House Speaker Dustin Burrows promised swift action on the Legislature’s agenda.

 “We aren’t playing around,” Republican state Rep. Matt Shaheen, whose district includes part of the Dallas area, said in a post on the X social media platform.